I’m in BUW for the first time and I don’t know what to do.

 You can activate your ELP here.

-Persons from outside UW may register in BUW by purchasing a library card (PLN 10.00) valid for 2 years, authorising them to use the collections only on site.
+Persons from outside UW may register in BUW by purchasing a library card (PLN 20.00 paid by card only) valid for 1 year, authorising them to use the collections only on site.

 I am a student of a university other than UW.
 May I use the Library?